 You appreciate the wonderful work your nanny does.
-Not only does she take terrific care of your child, she also keeps your household organized and running smoothly.
+Not only does she take terrific care of your child, but she also keeps your household organized and running smoothly.
 Plus, she’s always ready to pitch in and help whenever you need her to.
 She deserves a raise, but, unfortunately, it doesn’t fit into your family budget right now.
-So what should you do?
-According to this Nanny Salary Guide, here are a few tips to help you work through this tough time with your nanny.
+So, what should you do?
+According to a Nanny Salary Guide, here are a few tips to help you work through this tough time with your nanny.

 Be honest with her.

 Because you’re not able to give her the raise you want to, your first instinct may be to not bring it up at all.
 However, it’s a good bet that if you’re thinking it’s time to give your nanny a raise, she’s thinking it too.
 When you avoid the conversation, chances are she’ll make the assumption that you don’t value her work or don’t feel she deserves an increase in pay.
 By being honest about your feelings and your inability to afford a raise right now, you’ll avoid hurtful assumptions.
 Being honest with her also opens the door for you to work together to come up with alternative ways of rewarding her work and dedication.

 Let her know how much you appreciate her.

 Even if you can’t afford a raise, you can afford a handwritten card and a small thank you gift.
 Being appreciated is at the top of every nanny’s wish list.
 A heartfelt thank you will go a long way with your caregiver.